plone/volto/backend/README.md

 # Convenience backend build

 You can use this `backend` folder to bootstrap a local Plone backend.
-You need a `Python` version to run it.
+You need a supported Python version to run it.
-Then issue in your terminal:

-## Quick start
+To start development, issue the following commands in a terminal session.

 ```shell
 make